dominik-ucher/Project2_Simple-Fullstack-Website/README.md

    - In the `client` folder, run: `yarn dev`
    - In the `api` folder, run: `yarn start`
 5. Access the project on your **localhost** and you're good to go!

+## OBS: There are some files removed, due to sensitivity.
+Therefore you might need to add these files for the app to work properly